All Episodes

 But no, they, of course, want to institute widespread mail-in ballots and change the rules last minute, even defying some constitutional orders.

-Well, we're gonna where's that money gonna come from?
+Well, where's that money going to come from?

-That money's gonna come from states like, for example, states that were responsible and that balance their budgets every year, don't even have state income taxes, those states are now gonna foot the bill and bail out states that for decades elect irresponsible democratic governors that never balance their budgets, never fund their pensions, and use the money to basically maintain power.
+Those states are now going to foot the bill and bail out states that for decades elect irresponsible Democratic governors that never balance their budgets, never fund their pensions, and use the money to basically maintain power.

-Now, when you get to the you know, bottom line, how are we ever going to afford it?
+Now, when you get to the bottom line, how are we ever going to afford it?

-You know, do we really have to spend a million five for the CWA international bridge connecting New York to Canada?
+Do we really have to spend a million five for the Seaway International Bridge connecting New York to Canada?

 Well, why is that in there?